KrailOrg/krail/docs/devguide/devguide-bootstrap.rst

 Bootstrap
 =========

 In order to allow the same application code to run in both Vertx and Servlet environments, a bootstrap sequence is needed.

-This is only really needed to enable the Guice Injector to be held in a location suitable to the environment, so that it can be retrieved during :doc:`deserialisation <../devguide/devguide-serialisation>`
+This was originally enables the Guice Injector to be held in a location suitable to the environment, so that it can be retrieved during :doc:`deserialisation <../devguide/devguide-serialisation>`

+It also sets the value of the @RuntimeEnvironment option, so that the application may make other adjustments if needed.

 Injector Location
 =================